greggman/HappyFunTimes/docs/ideas.md

     Your phone lists what you need to find and what you have to give.
 People go around the room trying to find the next thing in their fetch quest

+*   Use led tapes across room to visually display portals.
+Jump in portal on 1 computer, see light go across tape.
+Arrive at other computer

+*   draw pattern, thing follows pattern

+*   sequence across phones.
+Each phone screams at random?